My sleeping bag is hands down my most treasured piece of camping gear.

 Why Buy a Coleman Sleeping Bag

 Coleman has been around for more than a hundred years.
-In the early days, the company specialized in gas pressure lamps, but today they manufacture a wide range of outdoor equipment.
+The company specialized in gas pressure lamps in the early days, but today they manufacture a wide range of outdoor equipment.

 You can completely kit yourself out for a camping trip with just Coleman gear.